pingcap/docs/upgrade-monitoring-services.md

 ### Step 1.
 Download a new Grafana installation package from the Grafana website

-Download a new installation package from the [Grafana download page](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1) and extract it.
+1. Download a new installation package from the [Grafana download page](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1).
+You can choose either the `OSS` or `Enterprise` edition according to your needs.
+2. Extract the downloaded package.

 ### Step 2.
 Download the Grafana installation package provided by TiDB